percona/percona-everest-backend/README.md

 ## Prerequisites

-Publicly accessible Kubernetes cluster ready to use.
-We do not provide guidance or solutions for spinning up Kubernetes clusters.
+A Kubernetes cluster is available for public use, but we do not offer support for creating one.```

 ## Creating Kubernetes cluster